naiborhujosua/naiborhujosua/README.md

 # About Me

-Josua is a consultant, writer, and machine learning engineer currently living in Indonesia.
-He has more than 4 years of working experience in various industries solving business intent leveraging AI capabilities such as insurance, transportation, and education use cases.
-His interests include statistical learning, data privacy, predictive modeling, bayesian statistics, interpretable machine learning, AI ethics, and ML Engineering methodology.
+Josua is a consultant, writer, and machine learning engineer based in Indonesia.
+With over four years of experience in various industries, he has utilized AI capabilities to solve business problems in insurance, transportation, and education.
+His areas of expertise include statistical learning, data privacy, predictive modeling, Bayesian statistics, interpretable machine learning, AI ethics, and ML engineering methodology.

-he is keen on helping companies improve customers' digital experiences by giving a robust amount of insights and feedback regarding various problems or bugs when designing products, services, and apps.
-If your organization needs this type of consultation, you can book time with me by [scheduling an appointment](https://calendly.com/naiborhujosua/60min?month=2023-06).
+Josua is dedicated to assisting companies in enhancing their customers’ digital experiences by providing valuable insights and feedback on product, service, and app design.
+Organizations interested in his consultation services may [schedule an appointment](https://calendly.com/naiborhujosua/60min?month=2023-06).

-he also loves reading :books:.
-You can follow him on goodreads for [2023 Challenges on reading more than 50++ books](https://www.goodreads.com/review/list/125884887-josua-naiborhu?shelf=2023-reading-challenges) ranging from technical books on Machine Learning, business, writing, and solopreneur.
+In addition to his professional pursuits, Josua is an avid reader.
+He is participating in the [2023 Challenges](https://www.goodreads.com/review/list/125884887-josua-naiborhu?shelf=2023-reading-challenges) with a goal of reading over 50 books on topics such as machine learning, business, writing, and entrepreneurship.

-he is planning to write more tutorials about  software engineering, predictive analytics, data catalog,data privacy, as well as MLOps on his [Substack](https://substack.com/profile/11598438-josua-naiborhu).
-Please consider subscribing for more contents.
+Josua plans to share his knowledge by writing tutorials on software engineering, predictive analytics, data cataloging, data privacy, and MLOps on his [Substack](https://substack.com/profile/11598438-josua-naiborhu).
+Consider subscribing for more content.

 ## Learn more about him on these platforms 👋
 <a href="https://medium.com/@naiborhujosua"><img src="https://res.cloudinary.com/importdata/image/upload/v1595012354/medium_mono_hoz0z5.png" alt="drawing" width="35"/>&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://twitter.com/naiborhu_josua">